-- 3.1 This chapter is complemented by the introduction and price control submissions chapters in the main GD23 draft determination document. - 3.2 The introduction chapter in the main GD23 draft determination document provides a high-level overview of the GDNs' networks and the strategic context within which the price control is undertaken.
-This sets the scene, and forms the basis, for the business plan submissions, including the opex related requested allowances therein. - 3.3 When assessing the appropriateness of the assumptions made and allowances requested by the GDNs as part of their business plan submissions, it is important to do this with consideration of the stage of network development at which each GDN is and of the strategic background against which the GDNs are operating. - 3.4 In particular, on an overall level, the FE and PNGL networks are now well established and largely developed.
+- 3.1 This chapter is complemented by the introduction and price control submissions chapters in the main GD23 final determination document. - 3.2 The introduction chapter in the main GD23 final determination document provides a high-level overview of the GDNs' networks and the strategic context within which the price control is undertaken. - 3.3 When assessing the appropriateness of the assumptions made and allowances requested by the GDNs as part of their business plan submissions, it is important to do this with consideration of the stage of network development at which each GDN is and of the strategic background against which the GDNs are operating. - 3.4 In particular, on an overall level, the FE and PNGL networks are now well established and largely developed.
 As such, and subject to the new Energy Strategy for NI, further network development is anticipated to be limited going forward compared to previous price control periods.
 It is anticipated that the numbers of properties passed from 2024 onwards will be mainly driven by new build developments.
 Whilst increasing connections to maximise the use of and benefit from the network remains important, maintenance requirements can also be expected to increase as the network ages. - 3.5 The SGN network is comparatively newer, and its development will continue into the GD23 price control period.
-Whilst SGN notes itself that it will be transitioning from a construction and infrastructure delivery company to a customer service company during the GD23 price control period, the construction of further mains, the increase in numbers of properties passed as well the increase of connections will remain important. - 3.6 Whilst the price control submissions chapter in the main GD23 draft determination document provides an overview of the overall GDN performance during the GD17 price control period this chapter focuses specifically on the GDNs' opex requests. - 3.7 More specifically, this chapter provides, for each GDN, an overview over the requested opex allowances, associated key targets as well as opex-related key points highlighted by the GDNs in their submissions.
-We note that it does not cover our view with respect to the submissions; this is detailed in chapters 4, 5 and 6 of this document.
+Whilst SGN notes itself that it will be transitioning from a construction and infrastructure delivery company to a customer service company during the GD23 price control period, the construction of further mains, the increase in numbers of properties passed as well the increase of connections will remain important. - 3.6 Whilst the price control submissions chapter in the main GD23 final determination document provides an overview of the overall GDN performance during the GD17 price control period this chapter focuses specifically on the GDNs' opex requests. - 3.7 Since the draft determination, the GDNs have provided draft summary 2021 information (submitted at the end of June 2022) of its actual performance.
+However, this is not a complete submission, due to the demands of work and resources needed on the current price control.
+A full submission is scheduled for November 2022, with formal verification and sign off by the GDNs.
+Whilst this information at a high level is useful, it has not been possible, due to its incompleteness and timing, to perform a full assessment using this information, and therefore it has not been relied upon.
+Instead, we have used the last year of actuals in which a full assessment was made which in this case was the year 2020.
+The only exception to this approach, is where the GDNs have provided persuasive evidence and made valid points that the 2020 year is not appropriate and, where this is the case, we have clearly documented any deviation from the use of the 2020 year.
+We made such an exception in relation to the number of FTEs employed during 2021 as we considered most of the information submitted in this area for 2021 was reasonable and appropriate detail had been provided.
+Therefore, a review has been made in some areas, with some cost increases allowed, as detailed below.